 The next edition in the 100 Deadly Skills series, “The SEAL Operative’s Guide to Surviving in the Wild and Being Prepared for Any Disaster,” is now available.
-Purchase your copy from our bookseller partners today!
+Get your copy and be prepared in case your summer outdoor adventures go wrong.

 You will learn how to escape a locked trunk, make an improvised Taser, trick facial recognition software, prevent tracking, evade a kidnapping, elude an active shooter, rappel down the side of a building, immobilize a bad guy, protect yourself against cyber-criminals, and much more — all using low-tech to “no-tech” methods.